Brad Templeton Home

 A variant of the robocar is the deliverbot.
 This is a robot vehicle meant to carry cargo, not people.
 DARPA's Grand Challenge is in large part an effort to develop deliverbots for the military.
 They want robots to deliver cargo in war zones, so soldiers' lives are not put at risk.

 In most cases, the deliverbot problem is easier to solve than the autonomous robocar.
 Deliverbots won't care a great deal about speed.
 They won't care about the comfort of the cargo, or even that much about its safety.
 They mostly will care that they don't hit people, or anything carrying people.
-(They will care about not hitting things, of course, but to a lesser degree, because sometimes that problem is more easily solved with insurance rather than the cost-is-almost-no-object approach that safety systems for human passengers require.)
+They won't need windshields and will be wrapped in inflated, aerodynamic padding to limit damage if they should hit something.
+The small ones will be so lightweight that it will be almost impossible for them to seriously injure people at low speeds.

 Another interesting project is DustBot.
 This robot travels narrow pedestrian streets in old cities to get your trash and take it to the dump.
 It's an interesting early application since the cargo is neither fragile nor valuable nor in a hurry.